Deformation equivariant cross-modality image synthesis with paired non-aligned training data: Methods

 Throughout the architecture, images are resampled by deformations, but the sampled locations might be outside the image.
 We connect each image with a mask that can initially represent invalid regions in the image.
 Each time an image is resampled, the mask is updated with the regions resampled from outside the image.
 In similarity losses, we then compare images only within intersections of the masks.
 Masks contain discrete values and no gradients flow through the masks during the backward-pass, preventing the optimization of the masks themselves.
 The same procedure is done also for the deformations as they are also resampled by other deformations.

 Invalid region masks are also fed for the registration networks since for invalid regions only the regularization should affect the generated deformation.

-Additionally, the masks of the registered labels and the predictions registered to the registered labels might be systematically different, which the discriminator could use for separating the images.
+Additionally, the masks of the registered targets and the predictions registered to the registered targets might be systematically different, which the discriminator could use for separating the images.
 We mitigate for that by multiplying each image fed to the discriminator by the intersection of the masks of the images compared.